-The director of the Consumer Financial Protection Bureau (CFPB) announced the coming of a new U.S. open banking rule in late 2022, accelerating the move toward open banking in North America.
+The director of the Consumer Financial Protection Bureau (CFPB) announced the coming of a new U.S. open banking rule in late 2022, accelerating the move toward open banking.
 The aim is to solidify personal financial data rights, with the practical goal of allowing consumers who wish to switch card carriers or banks to transfer their account histories to new companies.

 In Canada, there is additional movement towards open banking regulation.
 Also in 2022, Abraham Tachjian was named open banking lead and tasked with developing an open banking framework.
 The announcement of that framework is expected in 2023.

-“At Axway, we’ve been championing open banking for years, and the latest U.S. announcement represents an exciting shift in the North American financial services landscape,” says Eyal Sivan, Head of Open Banking at Axway.
+“At Axway, we’ve been championing open banking for years, and the latest U.S. announcement represents an exciting shift in the North American financial services landscape,” says Laurent Van Huffel, Senior VP of Financial Services & Open Banking for North America at Axway.
 “A true common standard is the way forward to open the playing field and support a dynamic, competitive financial services market that puts the consumer at its center.”